andyfischer/circa/docs/syntax.md

     3 squared is 9
     4 squared is 16

+When iterating across a range of numbers, it's convenient to use the range operator (`..`).
+The range operator takes two integers and outputs a list of each integer within that range.
+The left input is included and the right input is excluded.
+Example:

+    a = 0..4
+    -- a is now equal to: [0 1 2 3]

+The above for-loop can be rewritten as:

+    for i in 0..5
+        print(i ' squared is ' i*i)
+    end

-For statement with rebinding
+For loop with rebinding
 ----------------------------

-A for-statement can also *rebind* the list expression using the `@` operator, which means that the inner code is allowed to modify each item, and the list name is rebound to the modified list.
+A for-loop can also *rebind* the list expression using the `@` operator, which means that the inner code is allowed to modify each item, and the list name is rebound to the modified list.
 Example:

     numbers = [0 1 2 3 4]
     for i in @numbers